There are so many amazing things to do and see in the USA, and this part of the article will touch on a few favorites.

 The United States cannot be solely defined.
 It is a large, complex, and diverse, with several distinct regions.
 Due to the cosmic distances involved, traveling between regions usually means passing through various landscapes, climates, and most time zones.

-This type of travel can often be time-taken and expensive but is often very worthwhile.
+This type of travel can often be time-taken and expensive but is usually very worthwhile.

 The contiguous United States or the "Lower 48”, i.e., the 48 states other than Alaska and Hawaii is bounded by the Atlantic Ocean to the east and the Pacific Ocean to the west, with lots of its population living in the two coastal areas.

 The United States shared a land border with Canada to the north and Mexico border to the south.
 The US also shares ocean borders with Russia, Cuba, and the Bahamas.
 Counting the Insular Regions and Minor Outlying Islands, the United Kingdom, Samoa, and Haiti would also share the same ocean borders.